raphCode/master-thesis-muzero/related_work.typ

 @effzero

 Compare this to the default !mz !impl:
-The !dnet receives training information only from the single scalar loss !r and any gradients that flow through the !pnet from the !v and !p losses.
+The !dnet receives training !i only from the single scalar loss !r and any gradients that flow through the !pnet from the !v and !p losses.
 In fact, the training of all neural !nets is driven only by two scalar losses and the low-dimensional !p loss.
 Additionally, it is not even guaranteed that the !dnet and the !rnet agree on the same